elatov/elatov.github.io/_posts/2012-08-20-esxi-host-experiencing-a-lot-of-active-path-changes-and-disconnects-to-vnx-5300-over-iscsi.md

 	Path Selection Policy Path Config: {current: yes; preferred: no}

-Notice &#8220;Path Selection Policy Path Config&#8221; setting.
-If were using the active optimized path we would see &#8216;{current: yes; preferred: yes}&#8217;, but we didn&#8217;t see that.
+Notice "Path Selection Policy Path Config" setting.
+If were using the active optimized path we would see '{current: yes; preferred: yes}', but we didn't see that.
 From the above VMware KB, here are some reasons why we would use a non-optimized path:

 > There are two use-cases for using the active non-optimized ALUA paths:
 >